jitendraOnline/EvolentAssignment/README.md

 The website is hosted on firebase url is https://mycontactevolent.web.app.

-# Asumption
+## Asumption

- there is no real back end for the services so only staic data in shown in the webaap.
- On reloading all the changes will be lost.
+This is static Single Page Appliction and it not connect to anybackend api.
+So the changes will be lost on refresh